 The difference between military funeral honors and ‘full’ military honors

-Any eligible veteran who requests a military burial is guaranteed by law to have certain honors at his or her funeral.
-The Department of Defense is required by law to provide these services at no cost to the veteran’s family.
+Any eligible veteran who requests a military burial is guaranteed by law to receive certain honors at their funeral.
+The Department of Defense is required to provide these services at no cost to the veteran’s family.

-The honors they receive at their funeral depends on the veteran’s service, but will always have certain baseline elements, which includes at least two honor guard members.
-Depending on their military achievements, however, the funeral can range from a simple, understated ceremony to something akin to the opening act of a Super Bowl.
+The honors they receive at their funeral, however, depend on the veteran’s service, but will always have certain baseline elements, which include at least two honor guard members.
+Depending on their military achievements, the funeral can range from a simple, understated ceremony to something akin to the opening act of a Super Bowl.

-For veterans to get military honors at their burial, the family must give the VA or the local military installation two days’ notice.
+For veterans to get military honors at their burial, the family should request honors as early as possible; at least 48–72 hours’ notice is recommended.
 This can be coordinated through a veteran’s funeral director.

-Any veteran’s funeral will have, at the least, the two-person honor guard, who will play “Taps” as well as fold and present the American flag to the veteran’s family.
-The Department of Defense will go out of their way to provide a real bugler, but in some cases, exceptions have to be made for a recording.
+Any veteran’s funeral will, at the very least, have a two-person honor guard, who will play “Taps” as well as fold and present the American flag to the veteran’s family.
+The Department of Defense will go out of its way to provide a real bugler, but in some cases, exceptions have to be made for a recording.

 Air Force members honoring a veteran at his funeral